Key Takeaways

 The first few sessions with a wearable pump are usually messier than expected.
 That's normal.
 Flange fit and posture are the two variables that smooth everything else out.
 Get those dialed in, and the pump starts working the way it's supposed to without you constantly thinking about it.

-The eufy Wearable Breast Pump S2 Pro is built for consistent, background pumping: HeatFlow 2.0, VibraPump™ vibration, 300 mmHg suction, and six days of portable power.
+The eufy Wearable Breast Pump S2 Pro is built for consistent, background pumping: HeatFlow 2.0, VibraPump™ vibration, 300 mmHg suction, and up to 7 days of portable power based on 20-minute sessions, 3 times a day, without heat and massage; actual battery life varies by usage.
 The technical side is handled.
 Your job is keeping the routine going.
 Not perfect every session.
 Just consistent.

 FAQs